 13:27 And they told him, and said, We came unto the land whither thou sentest us, and surely it floweth with milk and honey; and this is the fruit of it.
 13:28 Nevertheless the people be strong that dwell in the land, and the cities are walled, and very great: and moreover we saw the children of Anak there.
 13:29 The Amalekites dwell in the land of the south: and the Hittites, and the Jebusites, and the Amorites, dwell in the mountains: and the Canaanites dwell by the sea, and by the coast of Jordan.

-How like physical Israel we are!
-We see the wonders of the spiritual Promised Land of eternity, but we lack the faith and the moral courage to stand steadfast to trust and live by every Word of God!
+How like physical Israel we are today!
+We see the wonders of the spiritual Promised Land of eternity, yet we lack the faith and the moral courage to stand steadfast to trust and live by every Word of God!

-Then Caleb stood strong and full of faith in the promises and power of God.
+Then Caleb [of Judah] stood strong and full of faith in the promises and power of God.

 13:30 And Caleb stilled the people before Moses, and said, Let us go up at once, and possess it; for we are well able to overcome it.

-Of course Israel was not able to overcome these things; they had forgotten their Mighty God who is well able to deliver the victory over all opposition and to give them the land of the birthright of their calling.
+Of course Israel was not able to overcome these things on their own if they forgot to faithfully follow their Mighty God, who is well able to deliver the victory over all opposition and to give them the land of the birthright of their calling.

-Even so, we lack faith in our Mighty One and his power to lead us and deliver us from our trials, and we therefore lack courage and faith to go forward, trusting on our God to deliver us.
-Like these ancient people, we compromise with God’s Word, and reject living by every Word of God.
+Even so, today’s spiritual Ekklesia lacks faith in our Mighty One and his power to lead us and deliver us from our trials, and we therefore lack courage and faith to go forward, trusting on our God to deliver us.
+Just like those ancient people, we compromise with God’s Word, and reject living by every Word of God.

-We fear men, and because we fear men and lust after the pleasures of spiritual Egypt; we back off on our commitment to our espoused Husband!
-As they lost their chance to enter the promised land; we are losing our opportunity to enter that spiritual Promised Land of eternity by making idols of men and polluting God’s Sabbaths!
+We fear men, and because we fear men and lust after the pleasures of sin [spiritual Egypt]; we back off on our commitment to our espoused Husband!
+Just as they lost their chance to enter the physical promised land; we are losing our opportunity to enter that spiritual Promised Land of eternity by making idols of men and polluting God’s Sabbaths!

 13:31 But the men that went up with him said, We be not able to go up against the people; for they are stronger than we.